-Students are required to earn a minimum of four (4) English credits for graduation, pass the English 9 course, score proficient or advanced on the Keystone Literature Exam and, pass the Public Speaking/Research course in order to graduate.
-Students who do not pass the Keystone Exam will be required to take the Keystone English course in 10th Grade.
+Students are required to earn a minimum of four (4) English credits for graduation, pass the English 9 course, and take the Keystone Literature Exam in order to graduate.
 Students must take at least .50 credits in English their senior year.